palantir/conjure/docs/spec/intermediate_representation.md

 - "unsafeArgs": a list of unsafe arguments with a field definition as the list item type.
 See the [objects section](#objects) for details on the field definition format.

-Note, the difference between safe and unsafe arguments are explained in the docs of [HTTP Remoting](https://github.com/palantir/http-remoting#error-propagation).
+Note, the difference between safe and unsafe arguments are explained in the docs of [conjure-java-runtime](https://github.com/palantir/conjure-java-runtime#error-propagation).

 ### Self-describing definition